YvesZHI/WorkingEnv/README.md

 ##### About configure.sh #####
 Configuring vino-server is necessary to enable remote desktop whereas it's impossible to configure via remote shell.<br>
 The keys are:
-- to make the user login automatically as the remote desktop needs to read some config files in your home directory.<br>
+- to make the user login automatically as the remote desktop needs to read some config files in your home directory.
 - to set the DBUS_SESSION_BUS_ADDRESS environment variable.
+- to disable keyring.

 USAGE:<br>
 `./configure.sh` to make the user login automatically, reboot is necessary.<br>